cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 **config save**

-The command *config save* is used to save the redis CONFIG_DB into the user-specified filename or into the default /etc/sonic/config_db.json.
+*config save* is used to save the redis CONFIG_DB into the user-specified filename or into the default /*etc/sonic/config_db.json*.
 This is analogous to the Cisco IOS command *copy run start*.

-Saved files can be transferred to remote machines for debugging.
-If users wants to load the configuration from this new file at any point of time, they can use the *config load* command and provide this newly generated file as input.

 - Usage:
 ```